Sumxu

 The sumxu, Chinese lop-eared cat, drop-eared cat, droop-eared cat, or hanging-ear cat, all names referring to its characteristic feature of pendulous ears, was a possibly mythical, long-haired, lop-eared type of cat or cat-like creature, now considered extinct, if it ever actually existed.
 The descriptions are based on reports from travellers, on a live specimen reportedly taken to Hamburg by a sailor, and on a taxidermy specimen exhibited in Germany.
 The cats were supposedly valued as pets, but was also described as a food animal.
 The last reported Chinese lop-eared cat was in 1938.
 It is believed by some to have been a mutation similar to that found in the Scottish Fold.

-The name sumxu originally described the yellow-throated marten, but a series of mistranslations caused the name to be applied to the alleged cat or cat-like animal.
+Historical studies on early modern Chinese sources demonstrated that the name sumxu (松鼠, song shu) as understood by Michał Boym (c.
+1612–1659) in his Flora Sinensis (1656) originally referred to the Siberian weasel (despite the fact that it is now used to name animals from the Sciuridae family), but a series of mistranslations might have caused the name to be applied to the alleged cat or cat-like animal.